dhlab-basel/Sipi/README.md

 SIPI is [free software](http://www.gnu.org/philosophy/free-sw.en.html), released under the [GNU Affero General Public License](http://www.gnu.org/licenses/agpl-3.0.en.html).
 SIPI uses the kakadu-library for JPEG2000 support.
 Kakadu ( http://kakadusoftware.com/ ) is a commercial high-performance library which implements the full JPEG2000 stack.
 Kakadu must be licensed and downloaded separately by the user.
 We do not provide the Kakadu library.
+The current version of SIPI requires version "v7_8-01382N" of kakadu.
+The zip-File must be copied into the "vendor" subdirectory with the name "v7_8-01382N.zip".

-SIPI uses the Adobe ICC Color profile, they must be licensed and downloaded separately by the user.
+SIPI uses the Adobe ICC Color profiles which are automatically downloaded by the cmake process into a file called "icc.zip".
+The user is responsible for reading and agreeing with the license conditions of Adobe as written in the provided file "Color Profile EULA.pdf"!

 The build process relies on cmake.